Cowichan Leader

 In 1971, a competing Cowichan Valley newspaper, the Pictorial (1966-2008) bought the Cowichan Leader, but the two newspapers remained separate and distinct.
 The Leader, a broadsheet sized publication, was known as a traditional, more conservative paper, while the Pictorial was a weekend tabloid with advertisements, jokes, and cartoons.

 In 1975, the Leader had a circulation of 10,000, with subscription rates set at $15 per year.
 In the mid-1980s, when Black Press bought both the Leader and the Pictorial, the Cowichan Leader (1905-1985) was merged with another acquisition, the Cowichan News (1976-1985), to form the Cowichan News Leader (1985-1994).
-After this merger, the Leader relocated to James Street, where it operated for 17 years until the building was destroyed by fire in March of 2003.
+After this merger, the Leader relocated to James Street, where it operated for 17 years until the building was destroyed by fire in March 2003.
 Despite having to suddenly move to a temporary location, not a single edition of the paper was missed.

 In September 2008, Black Press consolidated the Cowichan News Leader and the Pictorial into the Cowichan News Leader Pictorial, and the paper ceased publication entirely in 2015.
 The closure established the Cowichan Valley Citizen, a competing paper purchased by Black Press during 2014 labour action by Cowichan News Leader Pictorial staff, as the only regional paper for a time.

 Together, these various community papers reflect aspects of life in the Cowichan Valley throughout the intensive settlement and industrial development of the twentieth century, representing a rich body of community stories that support insight into social and political life, economic activity, and relations between the settlers who came to stay and the Cowichan people who are Indigenous to the Valley.

 In 2018, the library of Vancouver Island University (VIU) undertook a project to digitize and provide an Open Access digital archive of early issues of the Cowichan Leader to ensure preservation of content of regional significance, as well as to provide access for citizens and scholars.
 Microform for the Cowichan papers is also held by the VIU Library, by the BC Archives, and by the Cowichan Valley Museum Archives.